 You didn’t do anything wrong, and there’s nothing you can do to fix it.

-And make sure you’re taking notes about your garden every year so you can avoid varieties that don’t perform well.
+And make sure you’re taking notes in your garden journal so you can avoid varieties that don’t perform well for you.

 I’d love to hear your thoughts on this subject.
 Please leave me a comment below.